 By default, proposing an element in Metropolis-Hastings uses the class’s standard generateRandomness to propose the new randomness.
 Earlier, we described how it is sometimes useful to create a special proposal distribution and gave SwitchingFlip as an example.
 SwitchingFlip is just like an ordinary Flip except that each time it is proposed, it switches to the opposite value.

 Creating a different proposal distribution is achieved through the nextRandomness method.
-The nextRandomness method returns the new randomness, as well as the proposal probability ratio, which is defined by
+In Metropolis-Hastings, the acceptable probability of a sample is defined as

+Pr1 → r0P(r1)Pr0 → r1P(r0)

-where r0 is the original randomness, r1 is the proposed randomness, P(r1) is the probability of generateRandomness returning r1, and indicates the probability of nextRandomess returning r1 when its argument is r0.
-By default, the nextRandomness method simply uses the element’s generateRandomness method and returns 1.0 for the proposal probability ratio.
+where r0 is the original randomness, r1 is the proposed randomness, P(r1) is the probability of generateRandomness returning r1, and Pr0→r1 indicates the probability of nextRandomess returning r1 when its argument is r0.
+The nextRandomness method returns three values; the new randomness, the transition probability ratio (Pr1 → r0Pr0 → r1) and the model probability ratio (P(r1)P(r0)).
+These ratios a returned as separate values because some algorithms, such as simulated annealing, need to access these ratios before they are multiplied together.

+By default, the nextRandomness method simply uses the element’s generateRandomness method and returns 1.0 for the both probability ratios.
 This is correct in most cases, and is used for most of the built-in elements.
 However, it can be overridden if desired.
 For example, the definition of SwitchingFlip includes

 override def nextRandomness(rand: Randomness) =